Capture a rainbow on a metal plate!

 This set contains two types of plates: iron and copper.
-The copper plates have a characteristic pumpkin-orange color.
+The copper plates have a characteristic orange color.
 The iron plates are grey.

 The shinier the surface, the better.
 There shouldn't be any streaks, rust, or patches.

-Traces of oils from your fingers (even freshly washed) can remain on the metal.
-The reaction won’t happen in these spots, which can mar the result.
+Traces of oils from your fingers (even recently washed) can remain on the metal.
+The reaction will not occur in these areas, and it can spoil the result.

 No, you’ll have to polish the plate again.
 Any glue particles left on the metal can interfere with the experiment.

-First, you should make sure the surface of the iron plate is very well polished (it should be shiny).
-Second, quickly rinse the iron plate with a solution of CuSO4.
-Finally, immediately rinse with water as soon as the copper layer appears.
+If you plan to repeat the experiment, first make sure that the iron plate is very well polished (it should be shiny).
+Second, briefly apply the solution of CuSO4 to the iron plate.
+It usually takes no more than ten seconds for the copper layer to appear.
+Finally, immediately rinse the plate with water as soon as the copper layer appears.

-Yes, this can happen.
-Copper transitions orange – pink – blue – purple – light blue – white.
-Try again and extinguish the candle when you get the color you want.
+This is normal!
+Copper transitions orange – pink – purple – blue – light blue – white.
+If your coating turned white, then you passed all these stages!
+If you are not satisfied with the color you got, try again and extinguish the candle when you get the color you want.